ybchen97/filler_detection/README.md

 Preferably atypical of Singapore environment (city? gardens?quiet room?).
 Background sound should be snipped to 10s already (i'm concerned that snipping it during the training of model will be computationally costly).

 ### Reading and Understanding Notebook
-To aid your understanding, I tried to explain the intuition of the neural network architecture.
+Since it's a ML mod after all, it's be important (for the learning) to at least know the intuition behind the model we are using.
+I tried to explain the intuition of the neural network architecture.
 It's found below in the FAQ.

 ### Week 8
 1. Data pre-processing